White Mule, Red Whisky, & “Wicked Liquid” — Moonshining In, Around, & Under Dallas In the 1920s

 Check out a photo of the booming business in a Dallas speakeasy in the post “Hoisting a Few in the Basement Speakeasy,” here.

-Since you’re in the mood, why not settle back and watch the “Alcohol and Old Lace” episode of The Andy Griffith Show, here.
-Otis Campbell was never happier; Otis Campbell was never sadder.
+Since you’re in the mood, why not settle back and watch a scene from the “Alcohol and Old Lace” episode of The Andy Griffith Show, here.
+Otis Campbell’s darkest day.

 Copyright © 2015 Paula Bosse.
 All Rights Reserved.